 Closings and Delays

-We understand that our decision to open or close schools, have a two-hour delay or resort to an early release in bad weather has an impact on families.
+We understand that our decision to open or close schools, have a two-hour delay, or resort to an early release in bad weather impacts families.
 As always, our top priority is the safety of our students.

 While we work to do our best in this process, we know that often no perfect decision exists.
-If you do not feel that it is safe for your child to get to school, use your best judgement as to whether or not he or she should attend.
+If you do not feel that it is safe for your child to get to school, use your best judgment as to whether he or she should attend.
 If you decide to keep your child at home, please contact your child’s school to report their absence.

 When Lakewood Local Schools CLOSE due to weather:

 - All evening activities in the elementary and middle school buildings are canceled.

 - High school evening activities may take place depending on the weather throughout the day.
 Communication regarding such events will be made by relevant coaches, advisors, and administrators.